Fumbibi/0_to_LSP/README.md

 Skill issue...

 This solution was learning to spell.
-F-u-m-b-i-b-i != Fumbibi "Now we're cruisin'" - Youtuber 2023
+F-u-m-b-i-b-i != Fumbmibi "Now we're cruisin'" - Youtuber 2023

 I'm gonna get my package manager, but not because an AI told me to.
 Also, grabbing a fuzzy finder is going to be extremely useful.